Hrushikesh321/getting-and-cleaning-data/README.md

 # Getting and Cleaning Data - Course Project

-This is the course project for the Getting and Cleaning Data Coursera course.
+This is the peer-graded assignment for the Getting and Cleaning Data Coursera course.
 The R script, `run_analysis.R`, does the following:

 1. Download the dataset if it does not already exist in the working directory